On the day

 We're afraid not.
 Once the conference has reached maximum capacity we are unable to take any more bookings.
 We have taken into account the fact that some people will be unable to attend on the day and have already allowed a certain amount of overbooking.
 Please consider booking at another venue or see the university websites for information on open days coming up at both institutions.

 As long as the event you wish to attend is still open and accepting bookings, you can book for more/fewer students than in your reservation, and there's no need to inform us.
-Any extra reserved places that have not been populated with full student details will be automatically released, two weeks after your initial reservation.
+However, please delete any extra reserved places that have not been populated with full student details so they are returned into the system for others to use.

 Can I book for more than 25 students and five staff?

 Unfortunately, you can only book for a maximum of 25 students and five teachers through Eventbrite.
-If you would like to book more places please contact the Student Conferences Team on 01223 765514.
+If you would like to book more than 25 places please download the Extra Place Request form from our Bookings tab, and return it to StudentConferences@admin.cam.ac.uk.

 Is there disabled access at the events?